KTC96/StackPortfolio/README.md

 ![Edit account settings](./documentation/features/account-settings-edit.png)

 - **Confirmation modal**
   - When a user opts to delete their profile, project or job post, there is a modal popup to confirm that they want to delete the item.
 This is to prevent accidental deletion.
-Since this also causes a casade deletion of projects or job posts, I would also like to include more information on the reprecussions in the future.
+Since this also causes a cascade deletion of projects or job posts, I would also like to include more information on the repercussions in the future.

 ![Confirmation modal](./documentation/features/confirmation-modal.png)